Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

 \section{Risk Management and Visualization}

-We consult with financial experts and consolidate five analysis tasks.
-In this section, we give an brief introduction in the first place before describing detailed algorithm, strategy and interactions. \autoref{overview} gives the overview of the system and tasks.
-We first construct the real loan guarantee networks from bank record, perform statistical analysis and employ machine learning based approach to predicate enterprise default risk.
-All these data are fit into the interface to finish the tasks proposed by financial experts.
-Specifically, the tasks include: \begin{description} \item[T1:] \textbf{Visual Analytics for Enterprise Default Risk.} The current internal loan credit rating system is based on the pure financial status of the individual borrower.
-Credit assessor can usually access to the first layer of guarantee chain, and could not trustfully evaluate the entire guarantee network.
-In order to avoid inadequate risk assessment, it is necessary to carry out a systematic analysis of the enterprise. \item[T2:] \textbf{Visual Analytics for High Default Group.} Identifying the high default groups helps the banking experts single out and tackle the principal default problem.
-Visual analytics tools should be developed for thoroughly analyzing of the network, and recognize high defaults enterprises. \item[T3:] \textbf{Visual Analytics for High Default Pattern}.
-Some known guarantee patterns may lead to default and diffusion, but there may exist more complex patterns which is difficult to be discovered.
-This task requires visualize the known risk guarantee pattern and able to explore other more complex risk guarantee patterns. \item[T4:] \textbf{Visual Analytics for Evolving Guarantee Network.} Like many other real networks, there are competitive decision making taking place in the guarantee network.
-Understanding the network dynamic helps financial experts understand how the firms are connected together temporally.
-This task requires visualizing the guarantee network evolution based on history data. \item[T5:] \textbf{Visual Analytics for Default Propagation Path.} Before the crisis, forecasting the default diffusion path and monitoring the default spread status helps the government and bank take precautionary measures, conduct research, and take effective measures to prevent and dissolve risks, such that no regional or systemic financial risk occur. \end{description}
+We consult with financial experts and set the ultimate goal of developing an interactive tool for the government and banks to monitor default spread status and provide insight for taking precautionary measures to prevent and dissolve systematic financial risk.
+Based on the goal, we consolidate four analysis tasks.
+The tasks include:

+\begin{description} \item[Task1:] \textbf{Multi-faceted Default Risk Visualization}.
+The current loan credit rating system is based on the pure financial status of the individual borrower.
+The credit assessor can usually access the first layer of the guarantee chain, thus cannot trustfully evaluate the risks.
+It is necessary to carry out a systematic analysis of the enterprise to avoid inadequate risk assessment. \item[Task2:] \textbf{Risk Guarantee Patterns Discovery}.
+Fraud guarantee patterns may lead to default and diffusion.
+Identifying new high default patterns helps banking experts to single out and tackle the principal default problem.
+Visual analytics tools should be developed to thoroughly analyze the network. \item[Task3:] \textbf{Network Evolution and Retrospective}.
+Understanding the network dynamic helps financial experts to understand how firms are connected together temporally.
+It requires visualizing the evolution of the guarantee network based on historical data. \item[Task4:] \textbf{Risk Communication Analysis}.
+Before a crisis occurs, forecasting the default diffusion path and monitoring the default spread status will help the government and banks to take precautionary measures, conduct research, and take effective measures to prevent and dissolve risks. \end{description}